21 facing federal charges in 'large-scale' drug ring involving UNC fraternities

 He said the suspects were responsible for moving thousands of pounds of marijuana, hundreds of kilograms of cocaine, LSD, molly, mushrooms, steroids, HGH, Xanax and other narcotics.

-The investigation that resulted in this case started years ago.
-Orange County Sheriff's Office and the Drug Enforcement Agency launched an investigation in November 2018 into cocaine and hydrochloride being sold in the Chapel Hill area.
+The investigation started years ago.
+The Orange County Sheriff's Office and the Drug Enforcement Agency launched an investigation in November 2018 into cocaine being sold in the Chapel Hill area.

 It soon became clear that the illegal drug distribution was happening at or near UNC fraternity organizations.

-Court filings specifically point to UNC chapters of Phi Gamma Delta, Kappa Sigma, and Beta Theta Pi from 2017-2020 being cites of illegal drug activity.
+Court filings specifically point to UNC chapters of Phi Gamma Delta, Kappa Sigma, and Beta Theta Pi from 2017-2020 being sites of illegal drug activity.

 "Dealers set up inside these houses, poisoning fellow members of their fraternity, fueling a culture.
 And that's why I say today is about saving lives.
 Because this reckless culture has endangered lives," Martin said.